On the Size Control of the Hybrid Test for Predictive Ability: Appendix B: Auxiliary lemma and proofs

-The term on the left hand side can be bounded as follows:
+The term on the left-hand-side can be bounded as follows:

 The first inequality holds by the triangular inequality.
 The first equality follows from the fact that for $\hat{T}^{r*}_{n,b} 1\{\hat{T}^{s*}_{n,b} \leq \hat{c}^{s*}_n\}$ to take a negative value the indicator function must be one.
 Similarly, we get the second equality by decomposing $G_n(x)$ into two cases where the indicator function is zero or not.
-For the second inequality we use that supremum is a non-decreasing set operator and the triangular inequality.
+For the second inequality we use that the supremum is a non-decreasing set operator and the last inequality holds by the triangular inequality.

-Now we show that all three terms in the last line converge to zero in probability.
+Now we show that all three terms in the last line of \eqref{eq:goal1} are asymptotically negligible.
 The convergence of the first term comes from that

-and by Equation (\ref{eq:bconsistency}).
+and (\ref{eq:bconsistency}).
 To show the convergence of the second term, define the joint distribution function of $(Z^r , Z^s)$ and the marginal distribution function of $Z^s$ by

 Both functions are continuous.
-The CMT and consistency of critical value $\hat{c}^{s*}_n$ imply the pointwise convergence,
+The continuous mapping theorem and consistency of critical value $\hat{c}^{s*}_n$ imply the pointwise convergence,

 The same logic gives the pointwise convergence of conditional distribution function,